arangodb/docs/3.11/install-with-docker.md

 docker run -e ARANGO_RANDOM_ROOT_PASSWORD=1 -d --name arangodb-instance arangodb
 ```

+Note that on macOS/ARM, the default chosen processor architecture may not be
+the best choice.
-Alternatively, you can also pass the `--platform` flag to the command, specifying
+To override this, you can pass the `--platform` flag to the command, specifying
 the operating system and architecture you want to build for:

 ```